emanuelefavero/next-js/README.md

 **Pages folder** - is the only required folder in a Next.js app.
 All the React components inside pages folder will automatically become routes

+> Note: The name of the file will be the route name, use lowercase for the file name and PascalCase for the component name

 **Public folder** - contains static assets such as images, files, etc. The files inside public folder can be accessed directly from the root of the application

 **Styles folder** - contains stylesheets, here you can add global styles, CSS modules, etc